 Any fizzy drink beverage will produce a similar effect, but diet drinks seem to work best, as we found in our investigation.
 This is most likely due to the particular chemicals in diet drinks.

-More Coke and Mentos Project Ideas
+More Coke and Mentos Eruption Ideas

-Could you test fruit flavoured Mentos instead of mint flavoured?
+Test flavoured Mentos instead of mint flavoured.

-What would happen if you left the top off the Cola for a few minutes before adding the Mento?
+Investigate to discover what would happen if you left the top off the Cola for a few minutes before adding the Mento?

-Could you use the reaction to power something?
+Use the reaction to power something?
 Maybe a LEGO car?